Package 'ropenblas'

 The ropenblas() function will only work on Linux systems.
 When calling the ropenblas() function on Windows, no settings will be made.
 Only a warning message will be issued informing you that the configuration can only be performed on Linux systems.

 The function will automatically download the latest version of the OpenBLAS library.
-However, it is possible to inform olds versions to the single argument of ropenblas().
-The ropenblas() function downloads, compiles and link R to use of the OpenBLAS library.
-Everything is done very simply, just loading the library and invok the function ropenblas().
+However, it is possible to inform old versions to the single argument of ropenblas().
+The ropenblas() function downloads, compiles and links R to use the OpenBLAS library.
+Everything is done very simply, just by loading the library and invoking the function ropenblas().

-Considering using the OpenBLAS library rather than the BLAS may bring extra optimizations for your code and improved computational performance for your simulations, since OpenBLAS is an optimized implementation of the library BLAS.
+Considering using the OpenBLAS library rather than BLAS may bring extra optimizations for your code and improved computational performance for your simulations, since OpenBLAS is an optimized implementation of the BLAS library.

 You must install the following dependencies on your operating system (Linux):